svitlana-outsampler/ITS_ICML2025/README.md

 # todo
 - [x] modify the mistral.py script for appending generated data to data.json (instead of erasing it)
 - [x] launch it for generating 1000 samples
+- [] change the number presentation with scaling and rounding (1.23456 -> 1 2 3)
-- [] adapt the convert.py script for computing diagnostics on each of the three sentences: cosines + llm evaluation (thus four metrics)
+- [x] adapt the convert.py script for computing diagnostics on each of the three sentences: cosines + llm evaluation (thus four metrics)
 - [x] train on 4 epochs and 1000 samples
 - [] discuss results
+- [] train a model with images (not numbers)

 # llm_ts